Skip to main content

 While a disaster can result in business downtime, it can devastate internal functioning, resulting in friction between departments in the organization.

-As part of the DR plan, it becomes important to communicate and seek input from all the key stakeholders within an organization.
+Communicating and seeking input from all the key stakeholders within an organization becomes important as part of the DR plan.
 A well-structured DR plan calls for a relaxed approach during a disaster.

 6) Central focus on Customer